Delta Routes You Can Fly on the Airbus A350

 - When you click the details section highlighted in the image below, you should be able to see the aircraft type.
 Make sure this notes Airbus 350-900.

 - At this time, only the A350 is offering a Premium Select class of service.
 If you see a flight with Premium Select available, this should be the Airbus A350.
 However, Delta will be adding Delta One suites and Premium Select cabins to their newly refurbished Boeing 777 aircraft starting on July 2nd.

-- If you book a Premium Select or Delta One ticket with a connecting flight, you will get domestic first class for your connecting flight.
+- If you book a Premium Select or Delta One ticket with a connecting flight, you will get a Comfort+ seat for your connecting flight.
 For example, I purchased a Premium Select ticket from MSP to NRT with a stop in Detroit (DTW).
-My MSP to DTW legs were in domestic First Class.
+My MSP to DTW legs were in Comfort+.

 - Compare price differences between the cabins.
 Sometimes you may find that a roundtrip ticket in Premium Select is only a few hundred dollars more than economy.
 Based on our experience, this can certainly be worth it.

 - SkyMiles redemptions in premium cabins on the A350 can be tough to find for a good value.
 There is simply a lot of demand to fly this product right now and with Delta’s lack of an award chart, they can charge a premium for these seats.

 If you are flying into any of the destinations that Delta flies the A350, be sure to try and get onboard the new aircraft for an elevated experience.
 They are the newest aircraft in the sky and should provide you with a much more comfortable ride.

 Lead Photo (CC BY 2.0): Delta News Hub via Flickr

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.